Property QT of relatively hierarchically hyperbolic groups: A criterion for having separable quasi-axes

-For an acylindrical action on a hyperbolic space, we have seen in Section \ref{back1} that every elementary closure is a \emph{virtual centralizer}.
-The following lemma is inspired by the discussion in \cite[\S 4.3]{BBF21}.
+In this section, we provide a criterion for a relative HHG to have separable quasi-axes that is easy to use in application.
+For an acylindrical action on a hyperbolic space, we have seen in Section \ref{back1} that the elementary closure of any loxodromic element is a \emph{virtual centralizer}.
+Inspired by the discussion in \cite[\S 4.3]{BBF21}, the following lemma generalizes this fact.
+In general, we cannot expect the elementary closure to be a centralizer as in \cite[\S 4.3]{BBF21}, because it may contain a flip.

-\begin{lem} Let $G=H\times_Z K$ be an amalgamated direct product of groups.
-Assume that $G$ acts on a $\delta$--hyperbolic space $X$ with an acylindrical image $\bar G <\text{Isom}(X)$ such that $K$ is the kernel of this action and $H$ surjects onto $\bar G$ under this action.
-Then for any loxodromic element $h\in H$, the elementary closure $EC_G(h)$ contains a subgroup of index at most $2$ that is a centralizer of $h^k$ for some $k>0$.
-In particular, for any loxodromic element $g\in G$, the elementary closure $EC_G(g)$ is a virtual centralizer in $G$.
+\begin{lem} Let $G$ be a group acting on a $\delta$-hyperbolic space $X$ with an acylindrical image.
+Let $K$ be the kernel of this action.
+Assume that there is a subgroup $H<G$ such that $[H,K]=1$ and $H$ is mapped to a finite-index subgroup of $G/K$.
+Then for any loxodromic element $g\in G$, the elementary closure $EC_G(g)$ is a virtual centralizer in $G$ of some loxodromic element in $H$. \end{lem}